Clavicle Fracture

 How is a clavicle fracture diagnosed?

-What are the potential complications of a clavicle fracture?
+What are the treatment options for a clavicle fracture?

 How long does it take for a clavicle fracture to heal?

-Can physical therapy help after a clavicle fracture?
+Can physical therapy help with recovery from a clavicle fracture?

 If you have any feedback, please get in touch.